aroberge/avantpy/roadmap.md

 ## Documentation

 - [ ] Create simple GitHub Pages site
+  - [ ] Get inspiration from what I did for pyextension.
   - [ ] Add section about invocation
   - [ ] Explain why **repeat** and other loops
   - [ ] Explain how to use pytest
     - [ ] Explain how to create new tests
+  - [ ] Explain how to run a single test without using pytest

 ## Contributors